ice-wm/man/icewm-preferences.md

 - **ColorToolButtonText** = ""

-    Textcolor of toolbar buttons, ColorNormalButtonText is used if empty.
+    Text color of toolbar buttons, ColorNormalButtonText is used if empty.

 - **ColorNormalWorkspaceButton** = ""